 This includes developing financial help for families arrangements that:

-- nominate a suitable parent payment contact person who will be responsible for working with families to determine, negotiate and maintain appropriate responses
+- nominate a suitable parent payments contact person who will be responsible for working with families to determine, negotiate and maintain appropriate responses.

 Financial help arrangements